-To answer those questions, rows are added to the database.
+First we start adding concepts to the database.
+Each concept is a single file about a thing.
 But it's not enough just to just list and describe the things.

-In TrueBase columns are key.
-A typical TrueBase will add hundreds, to thousands, to tens of thousands of columns.
+Structured questions are what make a TrueBase different from a Wiki.
+A typical TrueBase will have hundreds, to thousands, to tens of thousands of questions.

-Our critical column theory is that to really reveal the truth it's just as critical to identify what we don't know and/or what's been purposefully left out.
+Our critical question bet is that to really reveal the truth it's just as critical to identify what we don't know and/or what's been purposefully left out.
 One byte of structured data can be worth more than a billion words of narrative.
 Especially in expert datasets with no easily repeatable results this is very important.
-For example, a database of academic studies might be harmful without a column indicating who paid for a study.
+For example, a database of academic studies might be harmful without a question indicating who paid for a study.

-So in a TrueBase, it's just as easy to add a column as it is to add a row.
-Sometimes adding the right column can completely flip the answer to the question someone might have, or indicate that the question cannot yet be truthfully answered, more so than dozens of confirmatory columns.
+So in a TrueBase, it's just as easy to add a question as it is to add a concept.
+Sometimes adding a new question can completely flip the model or change the certainty of a model, more so than adding more answers to existing questions.